rick-0/MegaLeaderboard/README.md

 <details><summary>POST /platforms/{platform}/friends/{player_id}</summary>
 <p>

-Create a new ghost with the following attributes.
+Associate a player with other players as friends specified by player_id

 Request
 ```json